-In the event of a fire within any detention facility, the immediate emphasis will be on the protection and safety of human life within the facility.
+In the event of a fire within any detention facility, the immediate emphasis will be on the protection and safety of staff members, inmates, and any visitors within the facility.
 The protection of property will be secondary.

-This training is conducted in adherence to DSB P&P sections I.1-Emergency Alarm Systems, H.5-Fire / Smoke Detection Systems, and H.1-Fire Procedures.
+This training is conducted in adherence to DSB P&P sections I.1- Emergency Alarm Systems, H.5-Fire / Smoke Detection Systems, and H.1-Fire Procedures.